IT007-2025-Nhom20/ImageAutomate/docs/design/ExecutionEngine.md

 ### **7.1.
 Exception Propagation**

 * **Block Failure:** If a block throws an exception, the Engine:
-  1. Marks all transitive downstream blocks as "Poisoned" (skipped execution).
+  1. Marks all transitive downstream blocks as "Blocked" (skipped execution).
-  2. **Warehouse Counter Cleanup:** For each poisoned block, atomically decrements its upstream Warehouse counters (as if it consumed the data).
+  2. **Warehouse Counter Cleanup:** For each blocked block, atomically decrements its upstream Warehouse counters (as if it consumed the data).
 This ensures Warehouses are released even when consumers don't run.
   3. Collects the exception into an `AggregateException`.
   4. Allows independent pipeline branches to continue (partial failure tolerance).
 * **Fatal Errors:** Out-of-memory or stack overflow abort the entire pipeline immediately.